ingobeans/wsdf/readme.md

 note that: wsdf is built on multiple delimeters, i.e. none of the characters specified as delimeters in data_bundler.py can be used in the data they hold.

-also note: if you want to change which delimeters are used, make sure to change both in the python script and in the lua code.

 # usage

 add the install snippet to your code